adobe/shredder/README.md

 sudo yum install https://github.com/adobe/shredder/releases/download/2.0.1/aam-shredder-ec2-2.0.1-20190215154045.noarch.rpm
 ```

 By default, whenever shredder receives a shutdown signal, it will run all the scripts from `/opt/shutdown-scripts` (in lexicographical order).
-Therefore, you can put your cleanup scripts in this path.
+In our case, each application RPM that requires a cleanup logic will automatically generate a shutdown script in this shutdown folder.
 For instance:
 ```bash
 $ tree /opt/shutdown-scripts
 /opt/shutdown-scripts